jupyterlab/jupyter-collaboration/docs/source/about-rtc/algorithms.md

 We also have an [Others](#others) section for algorithm that don't fit into those categories.

-The following brings more perspect on how the categories position on each others.
+The following brings more perspective on the category positions.

 - [To OT or CRDT, that is the question](https://www.tiny.cloud/blog/real-time-collaboration-ot-vs-crdt) and its references
 - [Collaborative Editing in CoCalc: OT, CRDT, or something else?](https://blog.cocalc.com/2018/10/11/collaborative-editing.html)